|Shilla Kingdom Artworks

 King Gyeongdeok of Silla started casting the bell to honor the virtue of his father King Seongdeok,

-Korean bronze bells.
-Beside the tube, the yongnyu (dragon hook), the hook of the bell, is carved in
+of Korean bronze bells.
+Beside the tube, the yongnyu (dragon hook), the hook of the bell, is

 It also has inscriptions telling about its history in two places of the body.
 The inscriptions,